kostasx/EventLoop/Education/Codeworks/solo-project.md

 And some awesome animations available from [https://lottiefiles.com](https://lottiefiles.com)

-2. Make use of CSS UI Kits like `Material Design` to quickly have a beautiful frontend setup, if you need to invest time on the actual functionality.
+2. Make use of CSS libraries like [Bootstrap](https://getbootstrap.com/) and [Tailwind](https://tailwindcss.com/) or CSS UI Kits like `Material Design` to quickly have a beautiful frontend setup, if you need to invest time on the actual functionality.
 You can customize the CSS as much as you can, once you have the basic MVP functionality on schedule.
 For example, see: [https://mdbootstrap.com](https://mdbootstrap.com)

 **PERFORMANCE**